IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/communications.md

 In TomTom IndiGO, messages are subdivided in [`Conversation`](TTIVI_INDIGO_API)s.
-A conversation contains all messages sent between the user and a specific list of peers, using the same messaging provider, like SMS, WhatsApp, Facebook Messenger, etc.
+A conversation contains all messages sent between the user and a specific list of peers using the same messaging provider like SMS, WhatsApp, Facebook Messenger, etc.

 TomTom IndiGO can be extended with support for a new messaging service as follows: